flipmcf/CasterPak/Readme.md

 Download the binary package from https://www.bento4.com/downloads/, extract, and copy the contents of the 'bin' folder onto your system.
 The path doesn't matter (we will configure that later), but /usr/local/bin/bento4 is fine.

+#### Sqllite3
+   kind of standard quick-and-dirty low fingerprint SQL server to maintain cache state.
+Go google it or just use 'apt' or 'yum' to install it.

 ### Installation